 Ukraine and Libraries

 On June 15, 2022, the San Jose State University School of Information hosted a symposium regarding the conditions of services of Ukrainian Libraries during the Russian-Ukrainian war.
 Following the event, Dr. Ulia Gosart, Dr. Anthony Chow, and Dr. Sue Alman have been raising funds to continue supporting the efforts of librarians in Ukraine.
-The GoFundMe fundraiser was created in collaboration with Liudmyla Diadyk to purchase and ship a high-end scanner for the Cherkasy library, which would allow librarians to preserve Ukrainian cultural artifacts that would go towards building the first National Digital Library of Ukraine.
+The GoFundMe fundraiser was created in collaboration with Liudmyla Diadyk to purchase and ship a high-end scanner for the Cherkasy library, which would allow librarians to preserve Ukrainian cultural artifacts to be included in the first National Digital Library of Ukraine.
 The GoFundMe page can be found here: https://www.gofundme.com/f/supporting-ukrainian-libraries

 2023 Events